Rockies vs. Dodgers: Betting Trends, Records ATS, Home/Road Splits

 Rockies vs. Dodgers: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Mookie Betts and the Los Angeles Dodgers will hit the field at Coors Field against the Colorado Rockies and Ryan McMahon on Wednesday.
+David Peralta and the Los Angeles Dodgers hit the field on Thursday at Coors Field against Chase Anderson, who is starting for the Colorado Rockies.
+First pitch will be at 8:40 PM ET for the final game of a three-game series.

-Bookmakers list the Dodgers as -210 moneyline favorites, while giving the underdog Rockies +170 moneyline odds.
-Los Angeles is a 2.5-run favorite (at +100 odds).
-The matchup's over/under has been listed at 12.5 runs.
+The favored Dodgers have -210 moneyline odds against the underdog Rockies, who are listed at +170.
+Los Angeles is the favorite on the run line (-2.5).
+The total is 12 runs for the game.

 Rep your team with officially licensed Rockies gear!
 Head to Fanatics to find jerseys, shirts, and much more.